phetsims/perennial/data/README.md

 **interactive-description (auto-generated)** - is a list of all repositories that have been outfitted with interactive description like keyboard navigation.
 Sims in progress are also included in this list.

+**npm-update (manually maintained)** - lists the repos that need to have npm dependencies maintained in order for core codebase functionality to work on main.
+For example if type-checking won't pass until the repo is npm-installed.
+This list does not include sim repos or any repos that require npm install only for `grunt` to work correctly.

 **phet-io (auto-generated)** - is the list of all simulations that are instrumented with PhET-iO features.
 This list is automatically fuzz tested and is used by phetmarks to dictate which sims have wrapper links.
 See the [PhET-iO Instrumentation Technical Guide](https://github.com/phetsims/phet-io/blob/main/doc/phet-io-instrumentation-technical-guide.md)